aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}-->

 ### **Caption Padding**
 The *setPadding* method of class [*CaptionParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) can be used to manage spacings for text captions.
-By default, the spacinng value is set to {5pt; 5pt; 0; 5pt} for the top caption and {0; 5pt; 5pt; 5pt} for the bottom one according to the standard Rectangle setting {Top, Left, Bottom, Right}.
+By default, the spacing value is set to {5pt; 5pt; 0; 5pt} for the top caption and {0; 5pt; 5pt; 5pt} for the bottom one according to the standard Rectangle setting {Top, Left, Bottom, Right}.
 This method is inapplicable when captions are disabled.
 Barcode images shown below have been generated with different padding settings.

 |<p align="center">**Caption Padding**</p>|<p align="center">**Is Set to 5 Pixels**</p>|<p align="center">**Is Set to 40 Pixels**</p>|
 | :-: | :-: | :-: |